telerik/blazor-docs/components/upload/overview.md

 The Upload includes [built-in client-side validation]({%slug upload-validation%}) for the file size and type (extension).
 Additional custom validation can take place in the [OnSelect event]({%slug upload-events%}#onselect).

+## Initial Files

+The Upload `Files` property is a collection of type `IEnumerable<UploadFileInfo>` that holds a set of pre-selected files.
+These files will be initially displayed in the Upload files list.
+This functionality is helpful when you want to show files that were previously uploaded.
+[Read more about the Telerik Upload Initial Files feature...]({%slug upload-initial-files%})

 ## Templates

 You can use the functionality of the built-in template and modify the appearance of the **Select files...** button.
 [Read more about the Telerik Upload templates...]({%slug upload-templates%})